IRS-Public/tax-withholding-estimator/scriber-rfc.md

 It includes an XML data specification for flow building and two generators that output that specification in different formats: a multi-page form application and an all-screens data view.

-Project Scribers builds on the experience and learnings of the DF Flow, and is inspired by its JSX interface.
+Project Scriber builds on the experience and learnings of the DF Flow, and is inspired by its JSX interface.

 ## The DF Flow